 Have you ever wanted to know how to watch real-time, live Japanese TV for free?
-Maybe you’re trying to learn Japanese, but want to hear real Japanese, and not the type you just hear in Anime.
-Well there is a free program called KeyHoleTV that will let you do just that.
+Maybe you’re trying to learn Japanese, but want to hear real Japanese and not the type you hear in Anime.
+Well, there is a free program called KeyHoleTV that will let you do just that.
 KeyHoleTV is part of a project by Japan’s Ministry of Internal Affairs testing out P2P (peer to peer) technology.
-You can also stream your own live video using the same technology with a program called KeyHoleVideo.
-While the audio and video isn’t the highest quality, it is definitely watchable.
+You can also stream your live video using the same technique with a program called KeyHoleVideo.
+While the audio and video isn’t the highest quality, it is watchable.
 KeyholeTV has a decent, but limited selection of channels.
-The bigger channels are TBS, TV Tokyo, TV Asahi, and Fuji TV.
-There area also a few smaller channels and user broadcasts that change randomly.
+The more prominent channels are TBS, TV Tokyo, TV Asahi, and Fuji TV.
+There are also a few smaller channels and user broadcasts that change randomly.
 If you’re interested in downloading it, here’s a step by step guide.

 1. Download KeyHoleTV